-Leave baggage behind.
+(5) Leave the baggage behind.
 Don’t bring previous hurts into a new situation.
 Don’t assume this new person will act like someone else from your past.

 We’re all different people, so we’re going to have disagreements.
 The key: let’s find a way to disagree agreeably.

-If you have other thoughts about how to disagree agreeably, please share them in the comments.
+If you have other thoughts about how to disagree agreeably, I would love it if you would share them in the comments.